home-assistant/core/README.md

 An app has been built using [Tasker for Android](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) that:

  * Provides buttons to control the lights and the chromecast
- * Tracks the charging state and battery level for each phone
+ * Reports the charging state and battery level of the phone

 The [APK](https://raw.github.com/balloob/home-assistant/master/android-tasker/Home_Assistant.apk) and [Tasker project XML](https://raw.github.com/balloob/home-assistant/master/android-tasker/Home_Assistant.prj.xml) can be found in [/android-tasker/](https://github.com/balloob/home-assistant/tree/master/android-tasker)